What Is an Internet Service Provider (ISP)? | ISP Definition

 What is my Internet service provider?

 Your Internet service provider is the company that provides you with Internet access.
 It lets you browse online, visit websites, and communicate with others.
+You can identify your ISP using an IP lookup or by reviewing your Internet bill.

 How do I choose an ISP?